Steady-state susceptibility in continuous phase transitions of dissipative systems: Results

 Now we investigate the susceptibilities of fidelity and trace distance in the vicinity of phase transition by varying the coupling strength.
 The amount of variation $\delta J_y$ should be sufficiently small by definition.
 In Fig. \ref{errordisplay} we have checked the convergence of fidelity susceptibility which computed with various magnitudes of $\delta J_y$.
 It is shown that the fidelity susceptibility starts to converge at $\delta J_{y} = 10^{-3}$.
 In the rest work of this model, unless otherwise stated, the parameter perturbation is fixed as $\delta J_{y} = 10^{-3}$.

-With the periodic boundary condition, the steady states are obtained in the followings manners: for the $2\times2$ and $3\times3$ lattices, we exactly diagonalize the Liouvillian superoperator $\mathcal{L}$ and take the eigenstate associated to the zero eigenvalue as the steady state; while for $3\times3$ and $3\times4$ lattices, we numerically integrate the master equation via the fourth-order Runge-Kutta method and obtain the steady states by looking at the density matrix in the long-time limit, i.e. $\hat{\rho}_{ss} = \lim_{t\to+\infty} e^{\mathcal{L}t}\hat{\rho}(0)$.
+With the periodic boundary condition, the steady states are obtained in the followings manners: for the $2\times2$ and \xl{$2\times3$} lattices, we exactly diagonalize the Liouvillian superoperator $\mathcal{L}$ and take the eigenstate associated to the zero eigenvalue as the steady state; while for $3\times3$ and $3\times4$ lattices, we numerically integrate the master equation via the fourth-order Runge-Kutta method and obtain the steady states by looking at the density matrix in the long-time limit, i.e. $\hat{\rho}_{ss} = \lim_{t\to+\infty} e^{\mathcal{L}t}\hat{\rho}(0)$.

-In Fig. \ref{XYFFS} we show the fidelity susceptibilities $\chi_F$ as functions of the coupling strength $J_y$ for the lattices in different sizes.
-One can see that the minimum of $\chi_F$ always appears in the vicinity of $J_y=1$ indicating the abrupt change for the steady-state density matrices.
-Moreover, the valley of $\chi_F$ becomes sharper as the size of lattice increasing.
-In the inset of Fig. \ref{XYFFS}, the scaling of the absolute value of the minimum fidelity susceptibility versus the lattice size is shown.
-We find that power-law dependence of the minima on the size of lattice as follows,
+\xl{ In Fig. \ref{XYFFS} we show the fidelity susceptibilities $\chi_F$ as functions of the coupling strength $J_y$ for the lattices in different sizes.
+One can see that the maximum of $\chi_F$ always appears in the vicinity of $J_y=1$, indicating the abrupt change for the steady-state density matrices.
+Moreover, the peak of $\chi_F$ becomes sharper as the size of lattice increasing.
+In the inset of Fig. \ref{XYFFS}, the scaling of the maximum fidelity susceptibility versus the lattice size is shown.
+We find that power-law dependence of the maxima on the size of lattice as follows,